-Nancy Galbraith (b.1951) resides in Pittsburgh, Pennsylvania, USA, where she is Professor and Chair of Composition at Carnegie Mellon University.
+Nancy Galbraith (b.1951) resides in Pittsburgh, Pennsylvania, USA, where she is Chair of Composition at the Carnegie Mellon University School of Music, and holds the Vira I Heinz Professorship of Music endowed chair.
 In a career that spans four decades, her music has earned praise for its rich harmonic texture, rhythmic vitality, emotional and spiritual depth, and wide range of expression.
 Her works have been directed by some of the world's finest conductors, including Gennady Rozhdestvensky, Mariss Jansons, Keith Lockhart, Donald Runnicles and Robert Page.
-Her compositions are featured on numerous recordings, including seven anthologies.
+Her compositions are featured on numerous recordings, including nine anthologies.
 With major contributions to the repertoires of symphony orchestras, concert choirs, wind ensembles, chamber ensembles, electroacoustic ensembles, and soloists, Galbraith plays a leading role in defining the sound of contemporary classical music.
-(Brief Bio)

 Galbraith has enjoyed numerous performances by the Pittsburgh Symphony Orchestra, beginning in 1988 with Morning Litany conducted by Gennady Roshdetsvensky.
 Most recently, the orchestra performed Euphonic Blues with conductor Donald Runnicles.
 Two reviews of those concerts in Pittsburgh newspapers offer a fair summation of all the composer's orchestral works:

 Euphonic Blues...is impressive in its emotional range, rewarding for the course of its musical ideas and masterly in its orchestral palette...it was a joy to discover and received a standing ovation. —Pittsburgh Tribune-Review